How to Choose the Best Barcode Scanner SDK for Your App

 For some scenarios, open source is good enough, and you have options to choose from.
 For other scenarios, you’ll need the best enterprise barcode scanner SDK you can get.

-What features should I evaluate when choosing a barcode scanner SDK?
+What should you look for in a barcode scanner SDK?

 The top ten features to evaluate when choosing a barcode scanner SDK are scanning performance, symbology support, UI support, security and privacy, scalability, development environments, documentation, developer support, licensing and pricing, and software releases.